-POLICY TITLE: Separation from District Employment POLICY NUMBER: 2136
+POLICY TITLE: Separation from District Employment

 2136.1 Resignation.
 To leave District service in good standing, an employee must file a written notice of resignation with the General Manager at least two (2) weeks before the effective date of separation of employment from the District.
-The General Manager may, however, grant good standing with less notice if he/she determines the circumstances warrant.
+The General Manager may, however, grant good standing with less notice if they determine the circumstances warrant.
 Resignations may not be withdrawn without the General Manager's approval.